TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 19/Acts 19.15.md

 ---

-And the evil spirit answered and said unto them, Jesus I know, and Paul I know, but who are ye?
+The evil spirit answered, "Jesus I know, and Paul I know, but who are you?"